wdporter/i-am-that-vuepress/58-perfection-destiny-of-all/readme.md

 For this, keep steadily in the focus of consciousness the only clue you have: your certainty of being.
 Be with it, play with it, ponder over it, delve deeply into it, until the shell of ignorance breaks open and you emerge into the realm of reality.

-**Q:**&ensp;Is there any causal link between my focusing the ‘I am’ and the breaking of the shell?
+**Q:**&ensp;Is there any causal link between my focusing the “I Am” and the breaking of the shell?

 **M:**&ensp;The urge to find oneself is a sign that you are getting ready.
 The impulse always comes from within.